Privacy policy

 How we use personal information to tell individuals about UKRIO

-When individuals have asked to be sent information about UKRIO (inclusive of a UKRIO events, information on our work programme or for recruiting volunteers) we will contact the individual via email or verbally with the relevant information.
-Occasionally, we may include information for other organisations who support us in these communication in alignment with UKRIO’s remit.
+When individuals have asked to be sent information about UKRIO (inclusive of a UKRIO events, information on our work programme or for recruiting volunteers), we will contact the individual via email or verbally with the relevant information.
+Occasionally, we may include information for other organisations who support us in this communication in alignment with UKRIO’s remit.
 We operate an ‘opt-in only’ communication policy, for example our newsletters will only be sent out to subscribers and individuals who have requested the newsletter.

 Lawful basis for processing